Legacy of the May Revolution

-The May Revolution (Revolución de Mayo) was a week-long series of revolutionary events that took place from May 18 to May 25, 1810, in Buenos Aires.
+The May Revolution (Revolución de Mayo) was a week-long series of revolutionary events that took place from 18 to 25 May 1810, in Buenos Aires, capital of the Viceroyalty of the Río de la Plata.
 It started the Argentine War of Independence, and it is considered the birth of modern Argentina.

 Commemorations

 May 25 is a patriotic date in Argentina, known as First Patriotic Government, with the character of a national holiday.
-The holiday is set by law 21.329 and it is immovable, meaning it is celebrated exactly on May 25 regardless of day of the week.
+The holiday is set by law 21.329 and it is immovable, meaning it is celebrated exactly on 25 May regardless of day of the week.
 The Bicentennial of Argentina was celebrated in 2010.

-May 25 was designated as a patriotic date in 1813, but the Argentine Declaration of Independence provides an alternative national day.
-In the beginning, this added to the conflicts between Buenos Aires and the provinces during the Argentine Civil War, because the date in May related to Buenos Aires and the date of July 9 related to the whole country.
-As a result, the unitarian Bernardino Rivadavia canceled the celebration of July 9, and the federalist Juan Manuel de Rosas re-allowed it, but without giving up celebrations in May.
+25 May was designated as a patriotic date in 1813, but the Argentine Declaration of Independence provides an alternative national day.
+In the beginning, this added to the conflicts between Buenos Aires and the provinces during the Argentine Civil War, because the date in May related to Buenos Aires and the date of 9 July related to the whole country.
+As a result, the unitarian Bernardino Rivadavia canceled the celebration of 9 July, and the federalist Juan Manuel de Rosas re-allowed it, but without giving up celebrations in May.
 By 1880, with the federalization of Buenos Aires, the local connotations were removed and the May Revolution was considered the birth of the nation.